Abigail Ratchford Sends Instagram Into Meltdown With Underboob Selfie In See-Through White Lingerie

 Abigail Ratchford gave her Instagram following a treat on Thursday when she uploaded a series of steamy photos of herself rocking some white lingerie that left very little to the imagination.
-But the brunette beauty who has been called the ‘Queen of Curves’ turned the temperature up several notches by pushing the lacy bra up so that it revealed a generous amount of her underboob.
+But the brunette beauty who has been called the “Queen of Curves” turned the temperature up several notches by pushing the lacy bra up so that it revealed some generous underboob.
 She also heightened the sensuality of the photo by sticking her tongue out in one photo and by doing a “come hither” gesture with her hands in the other.

 In the caption, she asked her fans to choose which of the photos they liked best and the responses were mixed.
 Many said that she had made it too difficult to choose between the two.